wdelfuego/nova-datetime/README.md

    use Wdelfuego\Nova\DateTime\Fields\DateTime;
    ```

+This allows you to apply the global format to all `DateTime` fields in your own Nova resources automatically.

+To automatically apply the global `DateTime` format to the 'Action Happened at' column of the action events in your resources' action logs as well, install the [wdelfuego/nova-actions](https://github.com/wdelfuego/nova-actions) package.

 ### Formatting individual `DateTime` fields
 The examples below assume that the Eloquent model used for the Nova resource has an attribute named 'attribute'.